rand-projects/fisb-rest/docs/source/document.rst

 with the other NOTAMs in terms of format.

 I further divide NOTAM-Ds into two types: regular NOTAM-Ds and NOTAM-D-SUAs.
-The NOTAM-D-SUAs are different, because they have an optional geojson field that is not produced by FIS-B, but loaded as an auxillary file.
+The NOTAM-D-SUAs are different, because they can have an optional geojson field that is not produced by FIS-B, but loaded as an auxillary file (if configured by 'fisb-decode').
 They also have some unique characteristics which must be considered.

 Fields common to all NOTAMs: